raspberrypilearning/flower-generator/en/step_6.md

 --- challenge ---
 ## Challenge: Create a flower design

-Can you use your `draw flower` block more times and draw more flowers to create an interesting design?
+Can you use your `draw flower` block several times to draw more flowers and create an interesting design?
 Drawing different flowers at the same location creates an interesting effect.

-Create a design that you like.
++ Create a design that you like.
 Here's an example:

 ![screenshot](images/flower-three.png)